dentarg/auth0-blog/_posts/2017-08-15-our-culture-and-values-at-auth0.markdown

 ![Auth0 2017 company offsite: "Authziro" award winners with Senior Leadership Team](https://cdn.auth0.com/blog/culture/authziros-2017.jpg)
 _Auth0 2017 company offsite: "Authziro" award winners with Senior Leadership Team_

-### The Connection Between Company Culture and Diversity & Inclusion
+### The Connection Between Company Culture and Diversity and Inclusion

 Auth0 is expanding quickly.
 In this time of rapid growth, it's even more important to pay attention to our culture and evolve and scale it in order to preserve the respect, dedication, and passion that has propelled us to the place we're at now.